 1929: The Marx Brothers made cinematic history with the opening of their first film, The Cocoanuts

-1933: Birthdate of Aharon Lichtenstein “a noted Orthodox rabbi and rosh yeshiva."
+1933: Birthdate of Aharon Lichtenstein the Paris born American Orthodox rabbi and rosh yeshiva.

 1935: Birthdate of acclaimed screenwriter and director Joan Micklin Silver.
 Born in Omaha, Nebraska, on to Russian Jewish parents Maurice David and Doris (Shoshone) Micklin, she graduated from Omaha Central High School in 1952 and Sarah Lawrence College in 1956.
 Fresh out of college, she married Raphael D. Silver, son of Rabbi Abba Hillel Silver of Cleveland.
 The Silvers lived in Cleveland from 1956 to 1967 and raised three daughters there: Dina, Marisa, and Claudia.
 Two of the three daughters now work in film, Marisa as a director and Dina as a producer.

 1936: At Lansing, Michigan, Captain Ira.
 H. Marmon, head of the Michigan State Police ordered “a state-wide man hunt to arrest every ranking officer of the Black Legion, the night riding terror gang” which has “decreed that each member should fight for white Protestants and bear arms against Jews, Communist, Catholics and Negroes.”